 MPI_IREDUCE is the nonblocking variant of MPI_REDUCE.
-It starts a nonblocking reduction operation which delivers the same results as MPI_REDUCE after completion.
+It starts a nonblocking reduction operation that delivers the same results as MPI_REDUCE after completion, whether on an intracommunicator or an intercommunicator.

 Advice to implementors.
 It is strongly recommended that MPI_IREDUCE is implemented so that the same result is obtained whenever the function is applied on the same arguments, appearing in the same order.
 Note that this may prevent optimizations that take advantage of the physical location of processors.
 (End of advice to implementors.)